CPK Insurance

 • South Carolina commercial auto minimum liability limits are $25,000/$50,000/$25,000 for business vehicles used by cleaning crews.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before move-in or renewal.
+• Most commercial leases in South Carolina require proof of general liability coverage, so landlords may ask for evidence before move-in or renewal.

 • Insurance buyers in South Carolina should confirm policy documents and certificates match the business name, service locations, and coverage types requested by clients or landlords.